francisrohner/CopyCat_Legacy/README.md

 CopyCat
 =======

-Handy VB Script utility for copying paths/files from the same locations.
-Helpful for IT people.
-Relies on XCopy
+The purpose of this VB Script is for automating repetetive directory/file copy tasks.
+Useful if you don't have remote access tools for administrating machines.
+Utilizes xcopy for transferring files.